 We’re living through an era that no longer values traditional credentialing or expertise.
 This is a dangerous and misguided trend.
 With that in mind, I aim to hold my work to a higher standard.

-Moving forward I will explain what type of article you’re reading and where the evidence for its potential effectiveness comes from.
+Moving forward, when it’s not obvious, I will explain what type of article you’re reading and where the evidence for its potential effectiveness comes from.
 Life experience?
 Clinical experience?
 Philosophy?
 Ancestral wisdom?
 Research?
 A mashup?
 When I lean heavily on the research, I’ll cite my sources.
 When making controversial claims about health, healing, and flourishing, I’ll engage a peer review process similar to those used in traditional journals.